AdobeDocs/commerce-business-intelligence.en/help/mbi/administrator/account-management/new-architecture.md

 ### Getting Help

-The [!DNL MBI] Services team can perform your reimplementation for an extra cost.
+The [!DNL Commerce Intelligence] Services team can perform your re-implementation for an extra cost.
 Contact your [Adobe Account Team](../../guide-overview.md) and be prepared to provide a list of dashboards/reports that you want to prioritize creating in the new account

 ### Staying with Existing Architecture